mobiusml/external-doc-test/source/getting-started.rst

 .. note::

   The default threshold is 0.55.
-For a keyword to be returned, the model has to have at least 55% confidence that this keyword is present in the image.
-It is possible to set a custom threshold by passing a float value to the function :java:`getThresholdedResult(custom_value_float)`.
-However, this float value should be greater than 0 and smaller than 1.
+That means that for a keyword to be returned, the model has to have at least 55% confidence that this keyword is present in the image.
+It is possible to set a custom threshold by passing a float value to the function like this: :java:`getThresholdedResult(0.6)`.
+This float value should be greater than 0 and smaller than 1.

 You can get a particular label(String) or confidence(Float) from the list as follows :